 In fact, after a few rounds, each of my kids was comfortable trying the ice sans aids.
 And luckily, they were all nice and bundled up, making it pretty painless when they did fall.
 (There was also a very skilled — and very sweet — member of the ice rink who skated around and readily helped my kids and husband when they did fall.)

-We had the best time ice skating at Summit Park, and will most likely be back before the end of the season.
+We had the best time ice skating at Summit Park, and will most likely be back over Christmas break.
 If you’re a parent of younger kids and are worried about the logistics of taking your kids ice skating, I highly recommend starting at Summit Park.
 With its central location, convenient parking, accessible size and reasonable rates, The Summit Park Ice Rink makes for a fun and memorable family outing!